bjorn-ali-goransson/PowerScriptFileToInstallAndRunWordpressOnIISExpressAndMariaDB/README.md

 Does not modify the computers configuration - everything is installed locally in the projects root folder.

 Create a projects root folder somewhere (like C:\Dev\wp) and then a project folder (like C:\Dev\wp\fabrikam).

 Paste the run.ps1 script in there and go `ps run.ps1` from the command prompt.

     projects-root
-    `--packages
+    `--packages    # Cached download files
-    `--project1
-    `--project2
+    `--fabrikam
+       `--mariadb  # Your portable MariaDB installation
+       `--php      # Your portable PHP installation
+       `--web      # Your web files (including wordpress) `--...      other stuff

-The only thing shared between projects are downloaded zip files.
+The only thing shared between projects are some cached downloaded zip files.

-You can later start the site by running `"C:\Program Files (x86)\IIS Express\iisexpress.exe" -NoNewWindow "/config:"C:\Dev\wp\fabrikam\applicationHost.config"`
+Press enter to kill everything.
+Run `ps run.ps1` to start again.